Claiborne Walker: Final tour of duty

 Anticipating the fall of Shanghai after the Nanking incident, foreign governments began evacuating their citizens from China.
 On April 12, the Shanghai massacre and the ensuing civil unrest led to the deaths of thousands in just a few days, in one of the most violent opening episodes of the Chinese Civil War.
 Over the next weeks, foreign flagged vessels would be shot at repeatedly in well orchestrated attacks.

 Death

-On April 26, Lieutenant Walker was killed by gunshot in Shanghai, China.
-The circumstances surrounding his death are unclear.
-Early accounts reported Walker committed suicide by shooting himself aboard the USS McCormick.
-Later accounts clarified he was killed by a stray bullet while on street patrol.
-When Walker's body was repatriated, media accounts of the official documentation received with the body reported, "death not the result of his own misconduct".
+On April 26, at approximately 8:25pm local time, Lieutenant Walker "shot himself thru the head with a Colt automatic 45 caliber service pistol while lying on the bunk in his stateroom."
+First aid was administered by the ship's corpsman, and then by a doctor from USS Pittsburgh.
+He was taken about an hour later to Shanghai General Hospital; he died there at 10:00pm.

+Walker's body was repatriated in early June 1927.
 Walker was later buried in Walla Walla's Mountain View Cemetery with full military honors.
-Walker would be one of 132 sailors and marines to die in 1927 due to accidents or hazards on duty.